 - Guilt that you caused your miscarriage or stillbirth

-- Jealous of other women who are pregnant or have children
+- Avoidance of other women who are pregnant or have children

-- Irritated at the insensitive remarks of others regarding your loss
+- Angered by the insensitive remarks of others regarding your loss

 While there is no timeline for grief, prolonged grief can develop into depression.
 The following are signs that may indicate depression and require help from a mental health professional: